Our Director is expecting her third child in March 2010. Follow her journey to homebirth on the blog.

 Restricted Umbilical Cord Problems

-The most common source of restricted umbilical cord problems in childbirth is completely preventable and due to a procedure documented as harmful to the baby - early cord clamping. (see references at conclusion of article for further information)
+The most common source of restricted umbilical cord problems in childbirth is completely preventable and due to a procedure known to be harmful to the baby - early cord clamping.

 What is Early Cord Clamping?